Josep Borrell: European Union High Representative for Foreign Affairs and Security Policy

+2019

 On 2 July 2019, President of the European Council Donald Tusk announced that the European Council would nominate Josep Borrell as High Representative of the Union for Foreign Affairs and Security Policy.
 The portfolio had been reportedly beefed up with additional responsibilities in humanitarian aid, support of development policies in Africa and the external dimension of immigration.
-Also in July 2019 he announced the acquisition of double Argentine–Spanish citizenship, assumed on 18 July 2019, thus gaining the citizenship his father was born with.

-He passed the hearing before the EP Committee on Foreign Affairs (AFET) on 7 October 2019.
+Also in July 2019, he announced the acquisition of double Argentine–Spanish citizenship, assumed on 18 July 2019, thus gaining the citizenship his father was born with.
+He passed the hearing before the European Parliament Committee on Foreign Affairs (AFET) on 7 October 2019.
 His nomination was green-lighted the next day by a vote of AFET members.

 To counter its negative image in the EU, China sent medical aid and supplies to EU countries affected by the COVID-19 pandemic.
 Borrell warned that there is "a geopolitical component, including a struggle for influence through spinning and the 'politics of generosity'."
 He also said that "China is aggressively pushing the message that, unlike the US, it is a responsible and reliable partner."

+2020

 Borrell said that proposed Israeli annexation of the West Bank "could not pass unchallenged" and warned that "failure to adequately respond would encourage other states with territorial claims to disregard basic principles of international law".
 He said that "In line with international law and relevant U.N.
 Security Council resolutions, the EU does not recognize Israel's sovereignty" over the Palestinian territories occupied since 1967.
 Borrell hailed the peace agreement between Israel and the United Arab Emirates as benefiting both nations and being important for stability in the Middle East.
 He also called Israeli suspension of its annexation plans positive and stated that the European Union hoped for a two-state solution.

-On 9 April 2020, Borrell, on behalf of the EU, with the release of the first report of the Investigation and Identification Team to the Executive Council of the Organisation for the Prohibition of Chemical Weapons and to the Secretary-General of the United Nations on 8 April 2020, declared that "We fully support the report’s findings and note with great concern its conclusions.
+On 9 April 2020, Borrell, on behalf of the EU, with the release of the first report of the Investigation and Identification Team to the Executive Council of the Organisation for the Prohibition of Chemical Weapons and to the Secretary-General of the United Nations on 8 April 2020, declared that "We fully support the report's findings and note with great concern its conclusions.
 The European Union strongly condemns the use of chemical weapons by the Syrian Arab Air Force as concluded by the report.
-Those identified responsible for the use of chemical weapons must be held accountable for these reprehensible acts."
+Those identified as responsible for the use of chemical weapons must be held accountable for these reprehensible acts."